 Continue to Focus on Sound Underwriting and Credit Control.
 We intend to continue to leverage our core competencies in sound underwriting and credit management developed through over 25 years of lending experience as we seek to profitably grow our share of the consumer finance market.
 Our philosophy is to emphasize sound underwriting standards focused on a customer s ability to affordably make loan payments, to work with customers experiencing payment difficulties, and to use repossession only as a last option.
-For example, we permit customers to defer payments or refinance past due loans under certain circumstances, although we do not offer customers experiencing payment difficulties the opportunity to modify their loans to reduce the amount of principal or interest that they owe.
+For example, we permit customers to defer payments or refinance delinquent loans under limited circumstances, although we generally do not offer customers experiencing payment difficulties the opportunity to modify their loans to reduce the amount of principal or interest that they owe.
 A deferral extends the due date of the loan by one month and allows the customer to maintain his or her credit rating in good standing.

 In addition to deferrals, we also allow customers to refinance loans.
-While we typically only allow customers to refinance if their loan is current, we allow customers to refinance past due loans on a limited basis if those customers otherwise satisfy our credit standards (other than with respect to the delinquency).
-We believe that refinancing past due loans for certain deserving customers who have made periodic payments allows us to help customers to resolve temporary financial setbacks and to repair or sustain their credit.
-During 2012, we refinanced only \$4.1 million of past due loans, representing approximately 0.8% of our total loan volume for fiscal 2012.
-As of December 31, 2012, the outstanding gross balance of such refinancings was only \$2.7 million, or less than 1.0% of gross finance receivables as of such date.
+While we typically only allow customers to refinance if their loan is current, we allow customers to refinance delinquent loans on a limited basis if those customers otherwise satisfy our credit standards (other than with respect to the delinquency).
+We believe that refinancing delinquent loans for certain deserving customers who have made periodic payments allows us to help customers to resolve temporary financial setbacks and to repair or sustain their credit.
+During 2013, we refinanced only \$5.3 million of loans that were 60 days or more past due, representing approximately 0.6% of our total loan volume for fiscal 2013.
+As of December 31, 2013, the outstanding gross balance of such refinancings was only \$3.6 million, or less than 0.6% of gross finance receivables as of such date.

-In accordance with this philosophy, we intend to continue to refine our underwriting standards to assess an individual screditworthiness and ability to repay a loan.
-In recent years, we have implemented several new programs to continue improving our underwriting standards and loan collection rates, including our branch scorecard program that systematically monitors a range of operating, credit quality, and performance metrics.
+In accordance with this philosophy, we intend to continue to refine our underwriting standards to assess an individual s creditworthiness and ability to repay a loan.
+In recent years, we have implemented several new programs to continue to improve our underwriting standards and loan collection rates, including our branch scorecard program that systematically monitors a range of operating, credit quality, and performance metrics.
 Our management information system enables us to regularly review loan volumes, collections, and delinquencies.
 We believe this central oversight, combined with our branch-level servicing and collections, improves credit performance.
 We plan to continue to develop strategies to further improve our sound underwriting standards and loan collection rates as we expand.